-A campus-wide commencement ceremony is held once a year in May on the CU Anschutz Medical Campus.
-In addition, the Graduate School and ColoradoSPH offer separate convocation ceremonies for their graduates.
-All graduates for that academic year, or the previous August or December, are invited to attend the campus-wide, Graduate School, and ColoradoSPH convocation ceremonies The graduation ceremony and Graduate School graduation ceremonies are usually held on the last Thursday and Friday in May, respectively.
+A campus-wide commencement ceremony is held twice a year in May and December for the CU Anschutz Medical Campus.
+In addition, the Graduate School and ColoradoSPH offer separate convocation ceremonies for their graduates in May.
+All graduates for that academic year, or the previous August or December, are invited to attend the campus-wide, Graduate School, and ColoradoSPH convocation ceremonies